Skip to main content

 • Provide any necessary documentation to support your opt-out request.

-• Monitor your pay statements to ensure deductions align with your enrollment status.
+• Monitor your pay statements to ensure deductions align with your enrolment status.

-By understanding these responsibilities and taking proactive steps, you can effectively manage your pension scheme enrollment and resolve any payroll issues.
+By understanding these responsibilities and taking proactive steps, you can effectively manage your pension scheme enrolment and resolve any payroll issues.

 Did this answer your question?